-Confederation and Constitution; formulation of foreign policy; Jeffersonian Democracy and Hamiltonian Federalism; expansion and development of Jacksonian Democracy; rise of nationalism and conflict over states' rights.
+Confederation and Constitution; formulation of foreign policy; Jeffer-nian Democracy and Hamiltonian Federalism; expansion and develof Jacksonian Democracy; rise of nationalism and conflict over given to China and Japan.
+The social, political, economic, and intellectual aspects of this transformation are considered in the light of the Modernization of the nations of the Far East with particular attention impact of Western influences.

-Prerequisite: Twelve semester hours in History.
-Credit value: Three semester hours.
-Three lectures per week for one semester.
+Three Prerequisite: Twelve semester hours in History.
+Credit value: mester hours.
+Three lectures per week for one semester. semester hours.